aionnetwork/aion-docs/kernel/management/graphical-interface.en.md

 ## Account Management

 Account management is performed in the **Accounts** screen of the GUI.
-Upon first usage, the wallet will not have any accounts and will look like this:
+Upon the first usage, the wallet will not have any accounts and will look like this:

 ![https://github.com/aionnetwork/aion/wiki/images/gui/accounts-no-master-acct.png](media/image4.png)